robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-instruction/spring-week-3-ect-teaching-challenge.md

 Having supported pupils to think successfully about new material, Mr Alexander needs to help pupils remember material over time.
 We have known for 100 years that without revisiting learning, people forget most material covered within a few days (Ebbinghaus, 1885 in Cowan, 2008).

 A powerful way Mr Alexander can support pupils to remember learning is to get them to regularly ‘retrieve’ material covered.
-Retrieval is the act of recalling information from memory and is beneficial in itself because it helps to 'cement the information to memory’ and makes forgetting less likely (Pashler et al., 2007).
+Retrieval is the act of recalling information from memory and is beneficial in itself because it helps to ‘cement the information to memory’ and makes forgetting less likely (Pashler et al., 2007).

 Retrieval is most powerful when pupils have begun to forget material, as this makes pupils think harder when retrieving, strengthening their memories.
 So, to be most effective, retrieval practice should be spaced out over time (Pashler et al., 2007).
 For example, Mr Alexander could return to material in a few days and then a few weeks to support his pupils to remember it most successfully.